 As a safety feature, your vehicle has a release lever on the trunk latch so the trunk can be opened from inside.
-To open the trunk, push the release lever to the left.
+To open the trunk, push the release lever in the direction pointed by an arrow.

 Parents should decide if their children should be shown how to use this feature.